• Skip to primary navigation

 Steps 5 and 6 showing adding the rest of the water and pushing the plunger down.

-For a 12-ounce French press, let the coffee steep for no less than 4 minutes, waiting up to 10 minutes for a more potent cup of coffee.
+Step 5: Pour the rest of the water into the beaker.
+For a 12-ounce press, let the grounds steep for no less than 4 minutes, waiting up to 10 minutes for a more potent cup.

 Step 7 showing pouring a cup of French press coffee.